Article last updated on the 11th of July 2023.

 This opens the Search Settings page, which shows an overview of the currently configured search settings and column groups:

-- Each Search Setting has a type of either Entity Search or Document Search, which indicates what each setting is used for.
-Entity search settings are used for searching for entities, and Document search settings are used for searching for documents.
+- Each Search Setting has a type of either Entity search, Document search, or Item search which indicates what each setting is used for.
+Entity search settings are used for searching for entities.
+Document search settings are used for searching for documents, and Item search settings are used for searching for items such as tasks, risks, or other item types.

-- One of each type of search setting can be set to be the default search setting for that type.
+- One of each type of search setting can be set to be the primary search setting for that type.

 - Click "Edit" to edit a search setting.